namshi/mockserver/README.md

 Mockserver serving mocks under "test/mocks" at http://localhost:8080
 ```

-or as a regular NPM mobule if you need to use it as
+or as a regular NPM module if you need to use it as
 a library within your code:

 ``` bash